multycloud/multy-docs/blog/2022-07-05-benefits-multi-cloud/index.md

 tags: [cloud,multicloud]
 ---

 Multi-cloud strategy – the use of multiple private or public clouds – is increasingly becoming the main method companies use to deploy their IT infrastructure.
-In the next three years, an estimate 64% of companies will rely on multi-cloud as their main deployment model [1]([https://google.com](https://www.nutanix.com/enterprise-cloud-index)).
+For example, [Walmart adopted a multi-cloud](https://www.infoworld.com/article/3666468/how-walmart-abstracts-its-hybrid-cloud-for-developers.html?utm_source=Adestra&utm_medium=email&utm_content=Read%20more%3A%20How%20Walmart%20abstracts%20its%20hybrid%20cloud%20for%20developers&utm_campaign=InfoWorld%20US%20%20All%20Things%20Cloud&utm_term=Infoworld%20US%20Editorial%20Newsletters&utm_date=20220711182159&huid=98f8e740-6b68-44fc-9309-12d35b3efa0c#/) setup to reduce cloud costs by 18% and increase depolyment speed by 1,700x.
+In the next three years, an estimated [64% of companies](https://www.nutanix.com/enterprise-cloud-index) will rely on multi-cloud as their main deployment model.
 Despite the complexities that come from operationalizing it, as we disccussed in [The Challenges of Building Multi Cloud](https://docs.multy.dev/blog/challenges-of-building-multi-cloud/), the multiple benefits that come from this deployment model can often make it worth the effort.
 So, what makes multi-cloud so attractive?

 <br/>
 <br/>